TrainWeb.org Facebook Page

 Pacific Surfliner 1567 came through the pier stop where the gate horn sounds like a steam engine's whistle.

 Robin and Christy at San Clemente Pier station.
-We waited for our train to arrive and learnt that Christy would be riding Metrolink 660 to Oceanside then Metrolink 663 home to Tustin.
+We waited for our train and learnt that Christy would be riding Metrolink 660 to Oceanside then Metrolink 663 home to Tustin.

 Metrolink 661X Golden Dragon Parade Lunar New Year Celebration special train